gnzlbg/static_vector/README.md

 ## Storage / Layout guarantees

-The memory layout of `stack_vector` offers the following guarantees:
+The memory layout of `inline_vector` offers the following guarantees:

 - the elements are properly aligned ... wording
 - the size parameter is as small as possible (e.g. for Capacity < 256 an